Simple and intuitive operation

 Features for high demands

 The isotope Am-241 or Cm-244 is used as the radiation source.
 The advantage: Am-241 and Cm-244 have very low radiation energies, which correspond approximately to the energy of X-rays.
-The density measuring system InlineSENS offers high statistical accuracy and long-term stability by using highly sensitive scintillation detector with patented drift compensation.
+The density measuring system InlineSENS offers high statistical accuracy and long-term stability by using a highly sensitive scintillation detector with patented drift compensation.
 The measuring system, which is made entirely of stainless steel, is permanently flanged to the pipeline and continuously measures the product density of liquids, suspensions, slurries, and bulk solids.
-In the case of the Am-241 version, the product pipe can also be supplied with an inner wall lining of Teflon (PTFE) or rubber if required.
-In the Cm-244 version, on the other hand, a polypropylene lining is installed as standard.
+In the case of the Am-241 version, the product pipe can also be supplied with a liner of Teflon (PTFE) or rubber if required.
+In the Cm-244 version, on the other hand, a polypropylene liner is installed as standard.
 Depending on the existing pipeline, various flange and product pipe options are available including DIN flanges, ASA flanges, and threaded connections between DN 40 and 65.

 InlineSENS - Measuring unit for special applications

-With the use of low-energy gamma from Am-241 or Cm-244, the InlineSens can detect the elemental changes in the product based on the atomic number.
+With the used isotopes Am-241 and Cm-244, the radiation absorption depends not only on the density but also strongly on the atomic number of the elements in the product to be measured.
 This means that changes in concentration can be measured even if the density of the mixture barely changes or does not change at all.

 - Sugar industry: Measurement of thin and thick juice as well as milk of lime